onnx/onnx-mlir/docs/Docker.md

 git push --set-upstream origin main
 ```

 A docker container can be used to investigate a bug, or to develop a new feature.
-Some like to create a new images for each new version of ONNX-MLIR; others prefer to create one image and use git to update the main branch and use git to switch between multiple branches.
+Some like to create a new images for each new version of ONNX MLIR; others prefer to create one image and use git to update the main branch and use git to switch between multiple branches.
 Both are valid approaches.